bradydowling/rwx-blog/src/pages/pages/2015-05-01---about/index.md

 # My Equipment

-_Note: This section contains affiliate links.
-I appreciate if you use them but if you'd prefer not to then just copy/paste the item title into Amazon or Google._

 ## At Home

 - Keyboard (_never_ have to charge it): [Logitech K750 Wireless Solar Keyboard for Mac](https://amzn.to/2RyymwH)